Pancreaticoduodenectomy: Postoperative complications

-Three of the most common post-operative complications are: delayed gastric emptying, bile leak, and pancreatic leak.
+Three of the most common post-operative complications are delayed gastric emptying, bile leak, and pancreatic leak.
 Delayed gastric emptying, normally defined as an inability to tolerate a regular diet by the end of the first post-op week and the requirement for nasogastric tube placement, occurs in approximately 17% of operations.
 During the surgery, a new biliary connection (normally a choledochal-jejunal anastamosis connecting the common bile duct and jejunum) is made.
-This new connection may leak in 1-2% of operations.
+This new connection may leak in 1–2% of operations.
 As this complication is fairly common, it is normal in this procedure for the surgeon to leave a drain in place at the end.
 This allows for detection of a bile leak via elevated bilirubin in the fluid drained.
-Pancreatic leak or pancreatic fistula, defined as fluid drained after postoperative day 3 that has an amylase content greater than or equal to 3 times the upper limit of normal, occurs in 5-10% of operations, although changes in the definition of fistula may now include a much larger proportion of patients (upwards of 40%).
+Pancreatic leak or pancreatic fistula, defined as fluid drained after postoperative day 3 that has an amylase content greater than or equal to 3 times the upper limit of normal, occurs in 5–10% of operations, although changes in the definition of fistula may now include a much larger proportion of patients (upwards of 40%).
+The benefit of using postoperative drains after general pancreatic surgery is uncertain, as there is not sufficient evidence to support that routine use of drains reduce the risk of mortality or complications.